EspoTek/ise-extras/README.md

 **Features**
  - Adds shortcuts to the applications menu (with icons!) for the ISE main software, and iMPACT.
- - Adds a "Xilinx Terminal" with Xilinx environment variables activated, for example to run ise_flow.sh.
+ - Adds a "Xilinx Terminal" with Xilinx environment variables activated, which can run, for example, Coregen's "ise_flow.sh" files.
  - Associates .xise files with the ISE Design Suite.
  - Installs Michael Gernoth's Xilinx USB Platform Cable driver, with modified udev rules so that it's compatible with modern Linux.
  - Modifies your .